tomerp84/Tomer/README.md

 ## Usage

-Please install Django and python and add "networks" folder as a new app.
+Please install Django and python and create new app.
-Another option is to create the new django app yourself and only copy 3 files: models.py urls.py views.py
+Then only copy the 3 files (models.py, urls.py, views.py), and you are ready to go!